matipuig/docker-nginx-certbot-template/README.md

 }
 ```

-**Note:** Pay attention to use options-ssl-nginx.conf, ssl-dhparams and the add_headers lines.
+**SSL Protection:** Pay attention to use options-ssl-nginx.conf, ssl-dhparams and the add_header hsts lines.
 These lines sets the configuration to score A+ in [ssllabs.com](https://ssllabs.com).

-Also, you can see a lot of "add_header" directives.
+**Headers protection**: Also, you can see a lot of "add_header" directives.
 These are different directives to increase security.
 If your webapp will take care of them, you can remove them or edit them according to your needs.
-For example, Content-Security-Policy will be more effective modified by the application instead of the proxy.
+For example, Content-Security-Policy will be more effective modified.
+You can check with pages like:  [https://www.ipvoid.com/http-security-headers-analyzer/](https://www.ipvoid.com/http-security-headers-analyzer/).

+**DOS and slowloris protection**: There's also some configuration for limit_req and limit_conn to avoid DOS attacks.
+The base limit it's quite high, you should make it more restrictive for your use case.
+You can see more on this on: [https://www.nginx.com/blog/rate-limiting-nginx/](https://www.nginx.com/blog/rate-limiting-nginx/)

 You will find another folders: logs (where the nginx logs will be displayed), html (where you can save the custom error pages) and passwords, when you can store all your passwords for auth basic.